brson/the-end-of-unsafety/script.md

 memory safety and a clean slate.

-The biggest challenge to Rust's adoption in the systems space is simply the vast amounts of C++ code running the world today.
+The biggest challenge to Rust's adoption in the systems space is interoperating with the vast amounts of C++ code running the world today.
 Note that I say "C++" and not "C and C++".
 Interop with C is quite simple and Rust can masquerade as C all day.
 Interop with C++ on the other hand is very, very hard, and few languages do it successfully.

 Along those same lines, we've already encountered a number of challenges integrating Rust into existing build systems.
-Rust has it's own opinionated package manager called Cargo, and while it works very well, teaching it to integrate with the all the various build systems used for C and C++ is an ongoing process.
+Rust has it's own opinionated package manager called Cargo, and while it works very well, teaching it to integrate with all the various build systems used for C and C++ is an ongoing process.
 This is something we're hearing a lot from users right now, and working to address.